-After 20 hours of research, 40 hours of testing, and considering over 10 units, the best toaster oven for the money that provides the best all-around cooking experience, fastest heat-up time, with the most versatility, is the Cuisinart TOB-260N1.
+After 20 hours of research and considering over 10 units, the best toaster oven for the money that provides the best all-around cooking experience, fastest heat-up time, with the most versatility, is the Cuisinart TOB-260N1.
 Although this is not an air fryer toaster oven, it still does great at fries and such.

-That said, the Breville is by far the most premium of the toaster ovens that we tested, offering a fit and finish that left most of the ovens we tested feeling like function was chosen over form.
+That said, the Breville is by far the most premium of the toaster ovens that we researched, offering a fit and finish that left most of the ovens we researched feeling like function was chosen over form.
 Not so with the Breville as it married both well, save for capacity issues.
 Moreover, it provided more consistent golden toast, even if it was slower than the Cuisinart at doing so.
 The Breville BOV845BSS convection toaster oven features 10 preset functions that include bagel, bake, pizza, broil roast, warm, slow cook, reheat, cookies, and of course, toast – up to 6 slices of toast.

 But if it’s reheating of food, we couldn’t recommend the Panasonic FlashXpress enough.
 It was the fastest in all categories when it came to preheating and toasting.
 It was however held back by its small size, which doesn’t make it practical for baking or all around cooking.